Paris Peace Conference (1919–1920): Caucasus

+The republics of the Caucasus – the Mountainous Republic of the Northern Caucasus, Georgia, Armenia, and Azerbaijan – all sent a delegation to the conference.
+The Georgian delegation included Nikolay Chkheidze, Irakli Tsereteli, and Zurab Avalishvili.
+The Armenian side was represented by Avetis Aharonian, Hamo Ohanjanyan, and Armen Garo, while the Azerbaijani mission was headed by Alimardan bey Topchubashov and included Mammad Hasan Hajinski, Akbar agha Sheykhulislamov, Ahmet Ağaoğlu and Mahammad Maharramov.

+Their attempts to gain protection from threats posed by the ongoing Russian Civil War largely failed since none of the major powers was interested in taking a mandate over territories in the Caucasus.
+After a series of delays, the three South Caucasus republics ultimately gained de facto recognition from the Supreme Council of the Allied powers but only after all Western European major powers had withdrawn from the Caucasus, except for a British contingent stationed in Batumi, Georgia.
+Georgia was recognized de facto on 12 January 1920, followed by Azerbaijan the same day and Armenia on 19 January 1920.
+The Allied leaders decided to limit their assistance to the Caucasian republics to the supply of arms, munitions, and food.

 Minority rights

 At the insistence of Wilson, the Big Four required Poland to sign a treaty on 28 June 1919 that guaranteed minority rights in the new nation.
 Poland signed under protest and made little effort to enforce the specified rights for Germans, Jews, Ukrainians, and other minorities.
 Similar treaties were signed by Czechoslovakia, Romania, Yugoslavia, Greece, Austria, Hungary, and Bulgaria and later by Latvia, Estonia, and Lithuania.
 Estonia had already given cultural autonomy to minorities in its declaration of independence.
 Finland and Germany were not asked to sign a minority treaty.

 In Poland, the key provisions were to become fundamental laws, which would override any national legal codes or legislation.
 The new country pledged to assure "full and complete protection of life and liberty to all individuals... without distinction of birth, nationality, language, race, or religion."
 Freedom of religion was guaranteed to everyone.
 Most residents were given citizenship, but there was considerable ambiguity on who was covered.
 The treaty guaranteed basic civil, political, and cultural rights and required all citizens to be equal before the law and enjoy identical rights of citizens and workers.
 Polish was to be the national language, but the treaty provided for minority languages to be freely used privately, in commerce, in religion, in the press, at public meetings, and before all courts.
 Minorities were to be permitted to establish and control at their own expense private charities, churches, social institutions, and schools, without interference from the government, which was required to set up German-language public schools in districts that had been German before the war.
 All education above the primary level was to be conducted exclusively in the national language.
 Article 12 was the enforcement clause and gave the Council of the League of Nations the responsibility to monitor and enforce the treaties.